llvm/llvm-project/llvm/docs/GlobalISel/MIRPatterns.rst

   :caption: Example

   ; We match NoNans/NoInfs, but $zext may have more flags.
-  ; Copy them all into the output instruction, but remove Reassoc if present. def TestCpyFlags : GICombineRule<
+  ; Copy them all into the output instruction, and set Reassoc on the output inst. def TestCpyFlags : GICombineRule<
     (defs root:$dst),
     (match (G_FOO $dst, $src, (MIFlags FmNoNans, FmNoInfs)):$zext),